hcl96/liangengineering.com/README.md

 # liangengineering.com

 Personal portfolio website that features some of the most exciting projects I have been part of.
-It serves as a platform that is simple, visual, and not too technical to the visitors.
+It is a platform that I communicate my work through a simplified, visual, and not too technical to the visitors.

 Currently list of projects include:
-1. Engine
+1. Rocket Engine
-2. Edumip
+2. Segway Robot
-3. Quadcopter (in progress)
+3. Quadcopter
+4. Robotic Arm
+5. Portfolio Optimization